teaghan/astronomy-12/md_files/4_4_spectroscopy_1.md

 ### Continuous Spectrum

-A **continuous spectrum** is a smooth range of all possible wavelengths (or colors) of light without any gaps.
+A **continuous spectrum** is when there is some amount of light present at all possible wavelengths (or colors), without any gaps.
 This type of spectrum is produced by hot, dense objects, such as the core of a star or a filament in a light bulb.
 When you look at a continuous spectrum, you see a complete rainbow of colors, blending from one to the next without interruption.

 For example, in **Lesson 4.2**, we learned about blackbody radiation.
 Any object that has a temperature emits thermal radiation.
 The spectrum of this radiation is continuous, meaning it contains all wavelengths of light, and the exact shape of the spectrum depends on the object’s temperature.
 Stars, for instance, emit continuous spectra because their hot, dense interiors act like blackbodies.